Fergus Bordewich: Books

 The First Congress is a history of America's first Congress.
 Bordewich describes James Madison, Roger Sherman, Oliver Ellsworth, Elbridge Gerry, and Robert Morris in brief biographical sketches.
 "Bordewich's noteworthy exploration of the foundation for a working constitutional government provides an important perspective on American history."

 In 2013, America's Great Debate was highlighted at the National Festival of the Book, in Washington, D.C.
 It was named one of the Best Books of 2012 by The Washington Post.
 In his review, Post publisher Donald E. Graham called the book "original in concept, stylish in execution.
 [It] provides everything history readers want.
 Two things above all: a compelling story and a cast of characters who come convincingly to life."
 Kirkus Reviews called it a "Wholly enjoyable study of an earlier era of intense political partisanship ...
 Bordewich portrays a colorful cast of characters—Democrats, Whigs, Free Soilers and abolitionists—whose passionate rhetoric attained lyrical heights and brought the debate about America's very identity to the forefront."

 Washington is a history of the Byzantine politics behind the founding of the nation's capital and slaves who built it.
 Jonathan Yardley of The Washington Post wrote, "The role played by blacks in the early development of this country has been scanted for more than two centuries... and is only recently being placed in proper perspective.
 Bordewich makes an important contribution to that undertaking."

-How Republican Reformers Fought The Civil War is a "sprawling story of legislative activism and ascendancy" of Radical Republicans after their southern colleagues left Congress.
-Andrew Ferguson, writing in The Atlantic wrote, "Yet in Bordewich's telling, Lincoln had little to do with the ambitious measures, [the Homestead Act, the Pacific Railway Act, and the Morrill Land Grant College Act] as if the bills were signed by autopen during coffee breaks," despite the fact that the Homestead Act and the Railway Act were part of Lincoln's 1860 platform.
+Congress at War: How Republican Reformers Fought The Civil War is a "sprawling story of legislative activism and ascendancy" of Radical Republicans after their southern colleagues left Congress.
+Andrew Ferguson in The Atlantic wrote, "in Bordewich's telling, Lincoln had little to do with the ambitious measures, [the Homestead Act, the Pacific Railway Act, and the Morrill Land Grant College Act] as if the bills were signed by autopen during coffee breaks," despite the fact that the Homestead Act and the Railway Act were part of Lincoln's 1860 platform.
 "But misjudging Lincoln's role as executive and his commitment to larger obligations is Bordewich's more telling mistake."